NLnetLabs/cascade/doc/manual/source/quick-start.rst

 Configuring the listen addresses
 ----------------------------------

-Cascade only listens on localhost, by default.
-To make your signed zones available to your public primaries, you need to add the required IP addresses to Cascade's listen addresses.
+By default, Cascade only listens on localhost.
+If you want Cascade to listen on other addresses too, you need to configure them as shown below:

 .. tabs::